 Rising debt, possible corruption cases, and lack of checks and balances are all concerning problems, but they don’t mean that we should totally scrap all metro districts.
 They can be used for good, especially as an option for decentralized government, but they still require a few reforms.
 Meaningful transparency is an absolute must.
 Enforcement of statutory requirements must follow as a close second.
 Lastly, remember the golden rule of wrangling unruly government: making your voice heard at the voting booth.

-Andrew Marchesseault is a research associate for the Local Colorado Project at the Independence Institute, a free market think tank in Denver, and co-author of a forthcoming study on metro districts.
+Andrew Marchesseault is a research associate for the Local Colorado Project at the Independence Institute, a free market think tank in Denver.